In this guide, we’ve detailed how you can check your CPU temperature and determine whether or not your processor is operating in a safe range.

 3. The Better Your CPU Cooler, the Better Your CPU Temps

-Also, there are also system builders out there who have their processor under an extreme custom-loop water-cooled setup.
-And, those builders will be getting even lower temperatures than people like me who are restricted by the PC case they chose.
+There are also system builders out there who have their processor under an extreme custom-loop water-cooled setup.
+And, those builders will be getting even lower CPU temperatures.

 So, it’s important to factor in what CPU cooler you have before determining whether or not your temperatures are appropriate or not.